 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Land Use & Development Goal 1: Community Form 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The proposed district is located adjacent to major roadways and within close proximity to commercial and employment centers.
-The site is located along TARC express route 45x.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. √ The proposed district is located with access to Taylorsville Road, a major transportation corridor which provides access to and contains employment and activity centers.
 2 Land Use & Development Goal 1: Community Form 9.
-Ensure an appropriate transition between uses that are substan- tially different in scale and intensity or density of development.
-The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements.
-V The subject property lies within 250 feet on an interstate off-ramp.
-A noise study has been provided and potential impacts, if any, will be mitigated as needed.
+Ensure an appropriate transition between uses that are substantially different in scale and intensity or density of development.
+The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements. √ The proposed district is adjacent to similar densities.
+Appropriate transitions will be provided as required.
 3 Land Use & Development Goal 2: Community Form 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ~ The proposed district encourages residential use.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. √ The land contains a single structure and the proposed district will result in residential development.
 4 Land Use & Development Goal 3: Community Form 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation.
-V The site does not appear to possess any issues related to wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ✓ The site does not appear to possess any issues related to wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion.
 5 Land Use & Development Goal 4: Community Form 2.
-Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ The site does not appear to contain distinctive cultural features.
+Encourage preservation of distinctive cultural features including landscapes, natural elements and built features. √ The site does not appear to contain distinctive cultural features.